If you are producing work for the site, please read the below:

 Style

-As noted in How to Submit, we run essays based on reading, not book reports or summaries.
-For reviews, we want you to synthesize the book(s) — give essential context, tell us what it’s about, explore the topic/themes, pull out the most interesting details and quotes — but then springboard off it to make an argument of your own (about the topic, theme or points in the book) and tell us something broader about China or the Sinophone world.
-(It’s OK to evaluate the book and author too, but with substantive engagement, NYRB-style.)
+As noted in How to Submit, we run essays based on reading, not book reports.
+For reviews, we want you to synthesize the book(s) or other art work (tell us what it’s about; give context about it and the author; pull out the most interesting details and quotes) but then springboard off it to make an argument of your own about the topic (i.e engage with the point/theme, saying something original) so that readers learn something new about China or the Sinophone world.
+It’s OK to evaluate the book or art work, but with substantive engagement with its content.
+Think NYRB — informed, insightful, with personal flair and a “smart casual” writing style.

 Conflicts